Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

   here.
 - JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note.
+- the `CAR` case is validated against Astropy for the source WCS interpretation and sampling path on a full-Sun Carrington surface map.
 - direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` shows that the two display geometries are not identical even with the same observer viewpoint and `dragRotation = 0`.